 TIL: I’m a creature of habit

 Now in my refined source data, I was creating a staging table to house the data to be integrated including a proper Date column for the transaction date.
 Guess what I called the field in that table?
-You guessed it, “TrxDate”.
+That's right, I also called it "TrxDate".
 By the time I was working on this part, I had completely forgotten about the calculated fields.
-Out of sight, out of mind I guess!
+Out of sight, out of mind, I guess!

 Troubleshooting this error